-The financial statements have been prepared on historical cost basis, except certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments).
+The financial statements have been prepared on historical cost basis, except for certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments).

-The financial statements are presented in INR and all values are rounded to the nearest million (INR 000,000), except when otherwise indicated.
+The financial statements are presented in INR, which is the functional currency and all values are rounded to the nearest million (INR 000,000), except when otherwise indicated.